MorpheusAIs/Docs/!KEYDOCS README FIRST!/Capital Providers, MOR20, TCM/The Morpheus Asset Integration Framework.md

 Will the MOR token / liquidity pool be established on the new venue?
 If so, points #3 and #4 below should be satisfied.
 Regardless, the proposal should detail the logistics of cross-chain MOR minting or transferring yield from the newly added network to Arbitrum, to be utilized as Protocol-Owned Liquidity (PoL).

 - **Liquidity Pool Initiation.**
 The new asset proposal should outline a clear initiation plan for the liquidity pool on the new venue.
 This period serves as a buffer, ensuring that the asset's integration proceeds smoothly and efficiently.
-Morpheus itself was started with a similar bootstrapping period, details of which can be found at https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Capital%20Providers/Phased%20AMM%20Deployment%20and%20Fair%20Price%20Discovery.md.
+Morpheus itself was started with a similar bootstrapping period, details of which can be found [here.](/!KEYDOCS%20README%20FIRST!/Capital%20Providers%2C%20MOR20%2C%20TCM/Phased%20AMM%20Deployment%20and%20Fair%20Price%20Discovery.md)

 The primary topics for this pool initiation plan will include:
 - Timeline